etiennebr/rstdocs/Applications/Feature Extraction/HomologousPointsExtraction.rst

 +---------------------+--------------------------+---------------------------------------------------------------------------+

 **Input Image 1**
-First input image
+ First input image.

 **Input band 1**
-Index of the band from input image 1 to use for keypoints extraction
+Index of the band from input image 1 to use for keypoints extraction.

 **Input Image 2**
-Second input image
+ Second input image.

 **Input band 2**
-Index of the band from input image 1 to use for keypoints extraction
+Index of the band from input image 1 to use for keypoints extraction.

 **Keypoints detection algorithm**
-Choice of the detection algorithm to use Available choices are:
+Choice of the detection algorithm to use.
+Available choices are:

 - **SURF algorithm**

 - **SIFT algorithm**

 **Distance threshold for matching**
 The distance threshold for matching.